izvakomi/FRelan/README.md

 ## Notification

-There is a new fork of this repository in the address [github.com/langdoc/FRelan](http://github.com/langdoc/FRelan).
-I think I will split this project into two, so that one under **izvakomi** would be very deeply connected to the data we work with in Freiburg, being then more like a testground for what could be done.
+There is a new version of this repository in the address [github.com/langdoc/FRelan](http://github.com/langdoc/FRelan).
+I will split this project into two, so that one under **izvakomi** would be very deeply connected to the data we work with in Freiburg, being then more like a testground for what could be done.
 Naturally, there are all kinds of daily tasks which are relevant for our work, but as such may not be very useful in other contexts, unless they would be in somewhat abstracted form.
-Once I start to introduce some not-so-ready and project specific features, I probably name this into FRelan-dev or something to keep it separated from the "stable" version which is in LangDoc account.

 ## FRelan